lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 building-automation devices, cellular phones, machine-to-machine (M2M) devices, and other devices benefit from interacting with other "things" nearby or somewhere in the Internet.
-With this, the Internet of Things (IoT) becomes a reality, built up out of uniquely identifiable and addressable objects (things).
-Over the next decade, this could grow to large numbers of Internet-connected constrained devices ({{IoT-2025}} predicts that by, 2025, more than 2500 devices will be connected to the Internet per second), greatly increasing the Internet's size and scope.
+With this, the Internet of Things (IoT) became a reality, built up out of uniquely identifiable and addressable objects (things).

 The present document provides a number of basic terms that have been useful in research and standardization work for constrained